-Harrington + Associates Plastic Surgery has helped men and women from Minneapolis and the surrounding area heal more naturally after Mohs surgery.
+Harrington + Associates Plastic Surgery has helped men and women from Minneapolis and the surrounding area through reconstruction after Mohs surgery.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about Mohs surgery closure, including pricing.

 Mohs Surgery Coverage